mflynn19/Flixster2/README.md

 ### Notes

-The YouTube videos take a very long time to load, however the logic to autoplay 5+ star rated movies is in the DetailActivity.kt file lines 75-79, so please excuse the choppy walkthrough.
+The YouTube videos take a very long time to load so please wait for the video to autoplay in the gif.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing